mattwire/uk.co.compucorp.civicrm.giftaid/docs/declaration.md

 The donor has declared that gift aid can NOT be claimed on eligible contributions today and in the future.

+### Address / Postcode

+- The contact "Primary" address is used.
+- It is formatted and filtered according to HMRC rules and then copied to the declaration automatically.

 ### End Date

 The *current* declaration represents the current status and will not have an end date set.
 This applies even if the